AnataarXVI/vizion/docs/Sniff_packet.md

 }
 ```

 The function takes as argument the name of the interface and optionally a function that will be called each time a packet is received.
-The default value is nil.
+The default value is `nil`.

 When the capture is interrupted, all packets are returned by the function and can be further manipulated.